awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

 To enable AWS Control Tower governance over an existing OU that was created with AWS Organizations, and its accounts, *register* the OU with your AWS Control Tower landing zone\.
 You can register OUs that contain up to 300 accounts\.
 If an OU contains more than 300 accounts, you cannot register it in AWS Control Tower\.

 When you register an OU, its member accounts are enrolled into the AWS Control Tower landing zone\.
-They are governed by the guardrails that apply to their OU\.
+They are governed by the controls that apply to their OU\.

 **Note**
 If you don't already have an AWS Control Tower landing zone, start by setting up a landing zone, either in a new organization created by AWS Control Tower, or in an existing AWS Organizations organization\.
 For more details about how to set up a landing zone, see [Getting started with AWS Control Tower](getting-started-with-control-tower.md)\.